 This is a problem area for many people and depending on the curve of your cervical spine, you may experience some painful symptoms.
-Longtime chiropractor, Dr. Sylvia Kim, D.C., has seen patients with varying curvatures in their neck, and she joins us today to share some important information you need to know.
+Longtime chiropractor, Dr. Sylvia Kim, D.C., has seen patients with varying curvatures in their neck.
+“The curvatures in the spine act as shock absorbers for various body parts,” she says.
+“If the correct curvatures are not present, the discs and joints will experience greater pressure.”
+To get a better idea of how this may feel (and don’t try this at home!), she says to, “imagine jumping off a ledge and landing on your feet, without bending your knees."
+Ouch!

 What kind of curve do you have?